What Do Ophthalmic Medical Technician Do?

 - Ophthalmic Medical Assistant

 There were about 44,500 jobs for Ophthalmic Medical Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 19.6% which is above the national average.
 The Bureau of Labor Statistics predicts 8,700 new jobs for Ophthalmic Medical Technician by 2026.
-The BLS estimates 4,600 yearly job openings in this field.
+There will be an estimated 4,600 positions for Ophthalmic Medical Technician per year.

 The states with the most job growth for Ophthalmic Medical Technician are Arizona, Utah, and Maryland.
 Watch out if you plan on working in Vermont, South Dakota, or Rhode Island.
 These states have the worst job growth for this type of profession.